Poseidon Rex: Plot

-On a small island off the coast of Belize, Jackson Slate is forced by the local crime kingpin, Tariq to dive for lost Mayan gold in the Great Blue Hole.
-Jackson and two other divers detonate explosives at the bottom of the hole to find the gold, although the ensuing explosion knocks Jackson unconscious, and releases a prehistoric, tyrannosaurus rex-type creature into the water, which kills the two other divers, as well as Tariq's guard on the surface.
-Meanwhile, couple Rod and Jane are on vacation on the island, and are taken to the hole by boater Henry to go snorkeling.
-However, they come across Jackson floating in the water and Henry takes him, as well as Rod and Jane, to his marine biologist friend, Sarah's house to nurse him back to health.
-But they find a gold coin that Jackson kept for later and question him about it.
+On a small island off the coast of Belize, Jackson Slate is forced, by the local crime kingpin, Tariq to dive for lost Mayan gold in the Great Blue Hole.
+Jackson and two other divers detonate explosives at the bottom of the hole to find the gold, although the ensuing explosion knocks Jackson unconscious and releases a prehistoric, amphibious tyrannosaurus, into the water, which kills the two other divers, as well as Tariq's guard on the surface.
+Meanwhile, the couple, Rod and Jane are on vacation on the island, and are taken to the hole by boater Henry to go snorkeling.
+But they come across Jackson floating in the water and Henry takes him, as well as Rod and Jane, to his marine biologist friend, Sarah's house to nurse him back to health.
+But they find a gold coin that, Jackson kept for later and question him about it.
 Jackson reveals his trouble with Tariq, although invites the group to diving with him to find the rest of the gold.
-All go except Jane; who decides not to get caught up in the potential trouble Jackson is in and she stays on the island.
+All go except Jane, who decides not to get caught up in the potential trouble that, Jackson is in and she stays on the island.

-Two of Tariq's men are sent to search for Jackson's team, although they are killed by the same reptilian creature.
-Jackson's group, as well as the local coast guard find the wreckage, as well as a severed arm, which Sarah concludes was bitten off by a giant creature.
-However, despite this, Jackson and Sarah go diving for the gold while Rod, and Henry remain at the surface and find a series of eggs belonging to the creature, deciding to take one to Sarah's lab to study.
-Meanwhile, Jane is invited by two tourists to join her on a boat party.
-But the boat is attacked by the creature; Jane is knocked off the boat and drowns while everybody else is killed by the creature.
-Rod and Henry rush to save her, but they are too late and she dies, devastating Rod.
-At the lab, the egg hatches, birthing a smaller, similar reptilian creature, which attacks Jackson and Sarah, causing them to lock it in a refrigerator.
-Tariq and his men soon arrive to confront Jackson, although he releases the baby creature on them that (seemingly) killing them as Jackson and Sarah escape, and reunite with Rod, and Henry.
+Two of Tariq's men are sent to search for Jackson's team, although they are killed by the same tyrannosaurus.
+Jackson's group, as well as the local coast guard find the wreckage, as well as a severed arm, which Sarah concludes was bitten off, by a giant animal.
+But despite this, Jackson and Sarah go diving for the gold well Rod and Henry remain at the surface, and find a series of eggs belonging to the tyrannosaurus, deciding to take one to Sarah's lab to study.
+Meanwhile, Jane is invited, by two tourists to join her on a boat party.
+But the boat is attacked, by the tyrannosaurus, Jane is knocked off the boat and sinks into the water, since she cannot swim, Jane is also fatally wound, by the tyrannosaurus, well everybody else is killed, by the tyrannosaurus.
+Rod and Henry rush to save Jane, but she is already dead, devastating Rod.
+At the lab, the egg hatches, birthing a smaller tyrannosaurus, which attacks Jackson and Sarah, causing them to lock it in a refrigerator.
+Tariq and his men soon arrive to confront Jackson, although he releases the baby tyrannosaurus on them that, seemingly killing them, as Jackson and Sarah escape, and reunite, with Rod and Henry.